dpogorzelski/speedrun/README.md

 This project is in a very early stage so expect a lot of breaking changes in the nearest future

+## Community & Support

+Join the [#Speedrun](https://discord.gg/nkVvPnRvrJ) channel on Discord to chat and ask questions

 ## License

 [MPL-2.0](LICENSE)